Klingon Translator

 Qapla' means "success" in the Klingon language and is used as both a toast and a farewell.
 It's the most recognised klingon word outside of dedicated Star Trek fans, appearing on merchandise, tattoos, and in pop culture references.
 The word is pronounced roughly as "kah-PLAH" with a strong emphasis on the second syllable.

 Hello in Klingon is nuqneH, which literally translates to "what do you want" rather than a friendly greeting.
-Klingons consider small talk wasteful, so their klingon greeting cuts straight to intent.
-A more encouraging klingon word used among warriors is majQa', meaning "well done."
+Klingons consider small talk wasteful, so their Klingon greeting cuts straight to the point.
+A more encouraging Klingon word used among warriors is majQa', meaning "well done."

 I love you in Klingon is bangwI' SoH, meaning "you are my love."
-It's one of the most searched klingon phrases, often used for klingon alphabet tattoos and personalised messages.
-The word bang means "love" or "romantic partner" in the klingon language.
+It is one of the most searched Klingon phrases, often used for Klingon alphabet tattoos and personalized messages.
+The word bang means "love" or "romantic partner" in the Klingon language.

 The today is a good day to die klingon phrase is Heghlu'meH QaQ jajvam.
 It's one of the most famous klingon proverbs, expressing the warrior philosophy that every day lived fully is worth dying on.
 The phrase appears across multiple Star Trek series and is a cornerstone of klingon sayings.